trixi-gpu/trixi-gpu.github.io/doc.md

 #### *Aug 5, 2024*

-After one year of development, the original project repository has been refactored into a dependent package named [TrixiCUDA.jl](https://github.com/trixi-gpu/TrixiCUDA.jl), primarily aimed at providing CUDA support for Trixi.jl.
+The original project repository has been refactored into a dependent package named [TrixiCUDA.jl](https://github.com/trixi-gpu/TrixiCUDA.jl), primarily aimed at providing CUDA support for Trixi.jl.
 GPU-related tests are now conducted locally due to constrained resources, and it will enable remote GPU CI testing using [JuliaGPU Buildkite](https://github.com/JuliaGPU/buildkite).
 The package is currently under active development and testing.

-Update: Development is currently on hold due to an incompatibility issue between the new CUDA.jl and Trixi.jl.
+Update: Development on Julia v1.11 is currently on hold due to an [incompatibility issue](https://github.com/trixi-framework/Trixi.jl/issues/2108) between the new CUDA.jl and Trixi.jl.
 The fix is in progress.

 #### *May 15, 2024*